maxineyu521/AutoOption-Financial-Intelligence-Workspace/README.md

 This divergence means a single retrieval path or a single evidence type cannot cover both. **The cross-asset thesis is the reason this system requires separate signal tracks, not a design choice made in isolation.**

-Signal pathway: `macro and event signals → volatility regime view → options strategy structure`
+Signal pathway: `macro and event signals → market context and volatility regime view → optional reference structures when supported by evidence`

+Suggested starter questions:
+- `Today SPY put-call ratio and IV skew for hedge posture`
+- `Past week GLD GPR context and 10Y yields for setup to watch`
+- `Past month AAPL Form 4 insider selling and liquidity for signal impact`
+- `Past week QQQ VIX regime and news narrative for options read`

 ---